justbanana9999/Arrange-by-file-type-PhotoRec-/README.md

 You can freely edit the extensions list to include more extensions to your liking.
 The extensions.txt file contains all extensions that PhotoRec can recover.

-Moves the files but can be set to only copy (change mv at line 39 to cp)
+### Copies the files but can be set to move instead (change cp at line 39 to mv)

 Make sure the directories are global, not relative.

 I don't think this works on Windows.

+Additional instructions are inside the main .sh file.
+Be **extremely** careful when inputting directories when copying.
+If you have additional space I would reccomend copying instead of moving